babylonchain/babylon/docs/staking-script.md

 ### Unbonding Transaction

-The BTC staker utilises the unbonding transaction when they want to unlock their stake before their originally committed timelock has expired.
+The BTC staker utilizes the unbonding transaction when they want to unlock their stake before their originally committed timelock has expired.

 The requirements for a valid unbonding transaction are: